-Coastal Eco-Group is pleased to provide the Town of Palm Beach with the following proposal for the 2018 Environmental Monitoring Program based on the requirements of the Florida Department of Environmental Protection (FDEP) Beach Management Agreement (BMA).
+Coastal Eco-Group is pleased to provide the Town of Palm Beach with the following proposal for the 2021 regulatory hardbottom monitoring for the 2020 Mid-Town Beach Nourishment Project based on the requirements of the Florida Department of Environmental Protection (FDEP) Beach Management Agreement (BMA).
+This scope also includes development of the 2020 BMA annual report and creation of the 2020 hardbottom map from aerial photography dated December 2020.
 This proposal is being submitted to the Town on a Time and Materials - Not to Exceed basis for the services as described herein.